sttz/install-unity/Readme.md

 [Download the latest release here](https://github.com/sttz/install-unity/releases). install-unity is a self-contained executable and has no dependencies.

+Or you can install via [Homebrew](https://brew.sh) using [sttz/homebrew-tap](https://github.com/sttz/homebrew-tap), see the tap readme for instructions.

 Installing the latest version of Unity (release or beta) is as simple as:

     install-unity install b